priyanshuin/Prime-Palindrome-number/README.md

 # Prime-Palindrome-number
-Through this python code we can check prime palindrome number by taking input from the user.
+Through this pythonck prime palindrome number by taking input from the user.